apache/flink/docs/dev/stream/sources.zh.md

 When implementing a source connector using the *Split Reader API*, this is automatically handled.
 All implementations based on the Split Reader API have split-aware watermarks out-of-the-box.

-For an implementation of the lower level `SourceReader` API to use split-aware watermark generation, the implementation must ouput events from different splits to different outputs: the *Split-local SourceOutputs*.
+For an implementation of the lower level `SourceReader` API to use split-aware watermark generation, the implementation must output events from different splits to different outputs: the *Split-local SourceOutputs*.
 Split-local outputs can be created and released on the main [ReaderOutput](https://github.com/apache/flink/blob/master/flink-core/src/main/java/org/apache/flink/api/connector/source/ReaderOutput.java) via the `createOutputForSplit(splitId)` and `releaseOutputForSplit(splitId)` methods.
 Please refer to the JavaDocs of the class and methods for details.